overshard/timestrap/README.md

 get this.
 Same with yarn for node, `npm install --global yarn`.
 On some systems you may have to install some additional development files.
 For example on Ubuntu you will need to install `apt install build-essential`.
-On Alpine you will need `apk add python3-dev nodejs-dev postgresql-dev gcc musl-dev`;
+On Alpine you will need `apk add python3-dev nodejs-dev postgresql-dev gcc musl-dev libffi-dev`.

 ### Development Setup